Eragon615/cs50-2023-rust/week1/population/README.md

-Week 1
+Week 1 Lab - Population
 ====
-Week 1 is population.
+Week 1's lab is population.
 Our goals are:
 1. Take input from the user for our starting population
    * Must be greater than or equal to 9, lest the population stagnate.
 2. Take input from the user for our target for the ending population